People line streets of Vietnam’s capital to mourn president

 - Kavanaugh’s yearbook page is ‘horrible, hurtful’ to a woman it named

+As president, Quang, along with other leaders, sped reforms to develop Vietnam’s socialist market-oriented economy and worked to heighten Vietnam’s international role, Trong said.

+Cambodian Prime Minister Hun Sen and South Korean Prime Minister Lee Nak-Yeon were among dignitaries who paid their respects as Quang’s body lay in state at the National Funeral House.

-He was to be buried in his home village in northern Ninh Binh province later Thursday.
+He was to be buried in his home village in northern Ninh Binh province later Thursday in accordance with his family’s wish instead of the Mai Dich Cemetery in Hanoi where most of the high-ranking officials were buried.

+Quang became minister of public security in 2011 and was elected by the National Assembly as the nation’s president in 2016.

+Vice President Dang Thi Ngoc Thinh has been named acting president, the country’s first woman to hold that position.
+No date has been given for the election of a new president.